 Supporting customers in vulnerable situations

-We also understand that our customers can find themselves, at times, in financially challenging situations due to unforeseen circumstances.
-Therefore, we ensure that our call centre colleagues are trained in recognising signs that might indicate a customer could be classified as ‘vulnerable’, or may be facing financial difficulty, whether in the short term or long term.
+That's why we ensure our call centre colleagues are trained in recognising signs that might indicate a customer could be ‘vulnerable’ or may be facing financial difficulty, whether in the short or long term.
+In 2021, this involved continuing to implement a programme of work with the charity Surviving Economic Abuse to deliver training to frontline colleagues to build their capacity to recognise the signs of economic abuse.

 Through the established relationships we have with organisations and charities, such as IncomeMax and the Money Advice Trust, we are able to provide training to help colleagues communicate more effectively and to increase understanding of the UK welfare system.
 We have also recently implemented a programme of work with Surviving Economic Abuse.
 This initiative will allow us to deliver colleague awareness sessions on domestic and economic abuse.
 And we have partnered with PAPYRUS to help our colleagues better identify customers who are having thoughts of suicide.
 This training makes sure our colleagues respond empathetically and signpost customers to appropriate sources of support.